amrlabib/javascript-essentials/async-await.md

 ### Hint:

-The above unrelated async calls can be acheived easily using `Promise.all([getAsyncData , getAsyncData , getAsyncData])`
+The above unrelated async calls can be acheived easily with Promises using `Promise.all([getAsyncData , getAsyncData , getAsyncData])`